OpenBMP/OpenBMP.github.io/getting_started.md

 The number of vCPUs is also driven by the number of concurrent connections to PostgreSQL.
 A good starting point is to have at least **16 vCPUs**.

+Small deployments with less than 1M prefixes and less than 100,000 updates per day can easily run on a system with 4vCPUs, 4GB RAM and 80GB disk (<1000 IOPS).
+Please **note** that [RPKI validator](https://github.com/RIPE-NCC/rpki-validator-3) tends to take up a bit of memory.
+It would be better if you disabled RPKI validator for a small deployment where you have <= 4GB ram.
+Surprisingly RPKI validator requires greater than 2GB RAM.
+It also is pretty CPU intensive at times.
+Looking to switch RPKI validator for a better memory and cpu focused implementation.

 ## Docker Containers
 There are several docker containers defined in [docker-compose](https://github.com/OpenBMP/obmp-docker/blob/main/docker-compose.yml).